crazywhalecc/static-php-cli/README.md

 🌐 **[中文](README-zh.md)** | **[English](README.md)**

-> 2.0 Release is coming soon, windows support will be published in v2.1.
+> 2.0 Release is coming soon, windows support will be added in v2.1.

 The project name is static-php-cli, but it actually supports cli, fpm, micro and embed SAPI 😎